 - Minnesota Housing continues to support strong single-family home mortgage production levels.
-First time homebuyers continue to enter the market in large numbers, putting pressure on housing inventory in the lower price ranges, as existing homes with values below \$250,000 currently represent only a 1.6 month supply in the Twin Cities metropolitan area.
-Minnesota Housing had a high volume of home mortgages last year, with almost 3,800 loans purchased and over \$608 million in lending.
-The Agency increased its allocation of loans for downpayment and closing costs during the year to support this production and to ensure that the Agency is reaching its targeted borrowers.
-About 90% of mortgage loans went to first time homebuyers and more than 32% were for households of color and Hispanic ethnicity. - Minnesota Housing continues to manage its single-family production using a "best execution" strategy, using bond sales as well as selling loans directly into the capital markets.
-As the use of tax-exempt bonding authority for multifamily transactions grew over the past year, the Agency increased the amount of taxable bonds used to support single family bond transactions.
-These and other strategies allow the Agency to address the growing demand for mortgages from first time homebuyers while also supporting an increasing number of multifamily rental transactions that utilize tax exempt bonds and 4% housing tax credits. - Minnesota Housing has seen delinquency rates across its entire single-family portfolio continue to drop from 3.75% in June of last year to 3.36% this year for 60+ days, and the foreclosure rate also fell from 0.97% to 0.87%.
-With the strong market for single family homes, the Agency has focused on reducing its REO portfolio, which stood at only 0.3% of all loans (23 loans) in the whole loan portfolio at year end.
-In a year when the Agency disposed of 226 REO properties, it saw REO losses of less than \$2 million.
-The Agency continues its strategy of placing virtually all new loan production into mortgage-backed securities. - Forecasts for the State of Minnesota still show the State with a budget surplus, but tax and spending initiatives passed by the 2017 State Legislature will limit future surpluses.
-Minnesota Housing continues to enjoy strong support from the State Legislature, with the Agency receiving over \$100 million in state appropriations for Agency programs for the 2018-2019 biennium, and a \$55 million authorization for Housing Infrastructure bonds and a \$10 million authorization for general obligations bonds for public housing renovations. - The demand for affordable rental housing in Minnesota is very high as investors are able to continue to raise rents in market rate properties under current market conditions.
-Demand for tax-exempt bonding authority for multifamily transactions is strong for preservation and new construction, including supportive housing, senior housing, and workforce housing in greater Minnesota.
-For the first time in at least a decade Minnesota Housing received almost no additional private activity bonding authority at the end of 2016 beyond its entitlement allocation.
-Minnesota Housing continues to develop its multifamily first mortgage lending capacity.
-It continues to bring new multifamily loans, generally insured under the FHA Risk Share program, onto the balance sheet, while continuing to process loans under the FHA MAP (Multifamily Accelerated Processing) program and the FFB/Risk Share program. - Last year, Minnesota Housing closed 55 loans that provided capital for 43 multifamily properties and 2,490 units of affordable housing.
-Of these units, 151 were designated to serve long-term homeless households and 525 units were for supportive housing.
+First time homebuyers continue to enter the market in large numbers, putting pressure on housing inventory in the lower price ranges, as existing homes with values below \$250,000 currently represent a less than two month supply in the Twin Cities metropolitan area.
+Minnesota Housing financed a high volume of home mortgages last year, with almost 4,400 loans purchased and nearly \$750 million in lending.
+To support this large volume of home mortgage production, Minnesota Housing increased the amount of related lending for down payment and closing cost assistance to almost \$34 million this year, roughly 40% more than last year.
+Over 95% of homebuyers using Minnesota Housing homeownership programs also use our down payment and closing cost assistance programs.
+About 90% of overall homeownership mortgage loans originated through the Agency went to first time homebuyers and more than 35% of these loans were for households of color and Hispanic ethnicity (up from 32% last year). - Minnesota Housing continues to fund its single-family home mortgage production using a "best execution" strategy, using bond sales as well as selling loans directly into the capital markets.
+As the demand for tax-exempt bonding authority to be used for multifamily transactions has grown, the Agency has increased the amount of taxable bonds used to support single family bond transactions.
+These and other strategies allow the Agency to address the growing demand for mortgages from first time homebuyers while also supporting an increasing number of transactions by Minnesota Housing and local communities that finance new construction or preservation of rental housing by using tax exempt bonds, as well as 4% housing tax credits. - Minnesota Housing saw delinquency and foreclosure rates across its entire single-family portfolio remain relatively steady, with loans 60+ days delinquent at 3.54% and foreclosures at 0.84%.
+The Agency has remained focused on monitoring its small REO portfolio, which stood at only 25 loans at year end, and we continue to see a strong market for disposing, at reasonable prices, of REO properties we acquire.
+To mitigate future real estate ownership risk, the Agency continues its strategy of placing virtually all new home mortgage loan production into mortgage-backed securities. - The demand for affordable rental housing in Minnesota is very high as investors are able to continue to raise rents in market rate properties under current market conditions.
+In response, Minnesota Housing continues to develop its multifamily first mortgage lending capacity, as well as seeing increased interest in our deferred loan and tax credit programs to support senior and workforce housing, as well as supportive housing.
+The Agency continues to bring new multifamily loans, generally insured under the FHA Risk Share program, onto its balance sheet, as well as continuing to process loans under the FHA MAP (Multifamily Accelerated Processing) program and the FFB/Risk Share program. - Last year, Minnesota Housing closed almost \$88 million of loans that provided capital for approximately 2,000 units of affordable rental housing, including units designated specifically to serve long-term homeless households.
+Overall, the loan quality of the Agency's multifamily loan portfolio remains quite strong, with a diminishing number of properties on the watch list, and no payment defaults in the first mortgage rental loan portfolio.